thesystemsguy06/gcp-connect/SETUP.md

 This will:
 1. Create the GCP resources
-2. Send a webhook to VectorPlane to complete onboarding
+2. Send a secure webhook to VectorPlane
-3. Display a success message when complete
+3. Complete the integration automatically

 ## 🏗️ What This Creates